Methylacidiphilum fumariolicum: Genome

 The genome of M. fumariolicum is 2.36 Mbp in size with a GC-content of 40.9% and 2,283 protein encoding genes.

 Metabolism

 Energy is obtained by methane oxidation to methanol and by the enzyme methanol dehydrogenase which is strictly dependent on the use of rare-earth metals as cofactors.
 It generally uses lanthanum as an essential cofactor but it has been shown that it can be replaced with other lanthanides such as cerium, praseodymium, or neodymium without negative effects and with samarium, europium, or gadolinium only slowing down the growth speed of the bacteria.

 It uses the Calvin Benson Bassham cycle to fixate carbon dioxide and use it as a carbon source.
 In fact concentrations of CO2 below 0.3% (v/v) impairs any growth of M. fumariolicum.

-M. fumariolicum was found to be more oxygen sensitive than most other Pseudomonadota methanotrophs.
-Probably due to the fact that it uses nitrogenase during nitrogen fixation which is known to be oxygen sensitive.
+M. fumariolicum was found to be more oxygen sensitive than most Pseudomonadota methanotrophs, probably due to the fact that it uses nitrogenase during nitrogen fixation which is known to be oxygen sensitive.